-When you first receive the terminal, make careful note of label position, color, and materials used.
+When you first receive the terminal, make careful note of label position, colour, and materials used.
+Taking a picture of the device is a good practice.

 Also look for any signs that the label may have been removed or tampered with.